M56 junction 6 to 8 smart motorway

 - converting the hard shoulder to create a new additional permanent traffic lane between junctions 6 and 8

-- new electronic information signs and signals and CCTV cameras on overhead gantries.
-These will show variable mandatory speed limits and manage traffic flow and incidents
+- new electronic information signs and signals and CCTV cameras on overhead gantries will show variable mandatory speed limits and manage traffic flow and incidents.
+We'll build seven new gantries and retain 11 existing ones

 - installing remotely operated temporary traffic management signs along the entire route, which form a key safety feature of the work